microsoft/mdatp-xplat/linux/installation/README.md

 The installer script can be used to (separatly or combined):

-* Install, upgrade or remove the product.
+* Install, upgrade or uninstall the product.
 * Onboad or offboard the product.
 * Clean package manager from repositry (only SLES for now)